 The castor bean (Oleum ricini) is known principally as a cathartic and extremely strong laxative.
 Most people are familiar with the use of castor oil orally as a last ditch option to start labor.
 The severe diarrhea which results sometimes can jump start the labor contractions.
 However, this usage is not recommended and not at all what castor oil is best for!

 A castor oil pack placed over the abdomen, usually with heat applied, is extremely helpful for detoxification and lowering of inflammation.
 The oil is absorbed into the lymphatic circulation to provide a soothing, cleansing, and nutritive treatment.

-Castor Oil Usage for Detoxification
+Castor Oil Use for Detoxification and Healing